OASIS-systems/base_convert_cpp/README.md

 # BaseConvert
+> [!NOTE]
+> This library is designed to work with the string representation of numbers.
+Basically you input a number as a string and get the output as a string.
+This was done for a specific use case

 Convert from one base to another.
 Binary, octal, hexadecimal, decimal, etc<br>
 Supports base with **2-32 bits**<br>
 Average **performance is 200 nanoseconds** per conversion (0.0002 milliseconds)<br>